Travel guide Cyclades

 iStock-530827430.jpg

-The karpouzi (in Greek) is the fruit of summer.
-Watermelon can be bought by the kilo in supermarkets and from street vendors on the roadside.
-And it is often the gift of the house, in the taverns, after a good meal in the middle of a hot summer.
-The region of Greece that produces the most is Elis, in the west of the Peloponnese, near Olympia.
+Karpouzi (in Greek) is the fruit of summer.
+Watermelons can be bought by the kilo in supermarkets and from roadside hawkers.
+And it's often the gift of the house in taverns, after a good meal on a hot summer's day.
+The region of Greece that produces the most is Elide, to the west of the Peloponnese, near Olympia.

 Tavli is the Greek version of backgammon or backgammon.
 This game is very popular in Greece and is played for hours on end on the terraces of cafes.
 You usually order it with your drink, or you follow the sometimes colorful games played by your neighbors.
 Often the dice rolls are followed by flowery expressions.